-PHYSICAL STUDY SPACE - 2020/21
+PHYSICAL STUDY SPACE - 2022/23

-As in previous years, you will be able to book study space on campus and in the city for individual or group study.
-Information on how to book, and the COVID-19 requirements, is available online.
+As in previous years, you will have access to drop-in and bookable study space on campus and in the city for individual or group study.
+Information on how to book and any usage guidelines or requirements are available online.
 Please refer to Important Links and Information in this Handbook.